jibnorge/DAB111/README.md

-# Python Web Scraping Project
+# WebScraper-FlaskDB
 ## Project description

-This Python script performs web scraping on the "Books to Scrape" website (https://books.toscrape.com/) to extract information about various books, including their names and prices.
-The python script utilizes the BeautifulSoup library for parsing HTML and the requests library for fetching the web page.
+The Python script performs web scraping on the "Books to Scrape" website (https://books.toscrape.com/) to extract information about various books, including their names, prices and other features.
+The data is then stored in SQLite database and later presented through a Flask web application.
 The coding is done in both .py and .ipynb formats.

 ## Data Collection

-The data for this project was collected from 'http://books.toscrape.com/' website through web scraping.
+The data for this project was collected from 'http://books.toscrape.com/' website through web scraping using the BeautifulSoup library.

 ## Data Processing